10 Examples of Plagiarism to Stay Away From!

 Mosaic Plagiarism

 Mosaic plagiarism may be more difficult to detect because it interlays someone else’s phrases or text within its own research.
-It is also known as patchwork plagiarism and it is intentional and dishonest.
+It is also known as patchwork plagiarism, and it is intentional and dishonest.

 Accidental Plagiarism

 Whether intended or unintended, there is no excuse for plagiarism and the consequences are often the same.
 However, plagiarism may be accidental if it occurred because of neglect, mistake, or unintentional paraphrasing.
-Students are likely to commit accidental plagiarism, so universities should stress on the importance of education about this form of plagiarism.
+Students are likely to commit accidental plagiarism, so universities should stress on the importance of education about this example of plagiarism.

 7 Comments